Mixed protein dog foods are common, with various meat meals and products mingling as you read farther and farther down the ingredient list.

 Food allergies can be a bit of a complicated issue, and many owners have questions about them and the need for single-protein dog foods.
-We’ll try to help below, by answering some of the most common questions about these subjects.
+We’ll try to help below by answering some of the most common questions about the best single-protein dog foods and related subjects.

 What are some of the symptoms of food allergies in dogs?